siddarthpatil/Ai_Personal_Trainer/README.md

-Here's the complete `README.md` that you can copy and paste directly:

----

 # Pose Estimation Web App

 This project is a pose estimation application built using OpenCV and MediaPipe, designed to help users check their form while performing common gym exercises such as squats, push-ups, bench press, dips, pull-ups, and crunches.
 The application has been extended into a web app using Flask, allowing users to select exercises and receive real-time feedback on their form directly in their browser.